First passage percolation in hostile environment is not monotone: Construction of the graph

 The construction of the sought graph is done by steps, we start by describing the ``tiles'' that we will use.
 The procedure about how to ``attach'' them together in a suitable manner is explained in Section \ref{sect:construction-G-infinity}.
-Roughly speaking, a ``tile'' $G$ is a connected graph consisting of different types of trees.